 What is equity release and how does it work?

-Equity release is a financial product used by older homeowners to release cash locked up in their home tax-free on withdrawal.
-It is only available for those aged over 55 and older in some cases.
-Traditionally it has been used as an alternative or accompaniment to retirement income or to help pay off interest only mortgages.
-But rising house prices mean homeowners are increasingly looking at how to release equity from their home for other reasons such as helping their loved ones onto the property ladder or even purchasing another property for themselves.
+Equity release is a financial product used by older homeowners to release cash locked up in their home, which is tax-free on withdrawal.
+It is only available for those aged over 55 (and older in some cases).
+Traditionally it has been used as an alternative or accompaniment to retirement income or to help pay off interest-only mortgages.
+But rising house prices mean homeowners are increasingly looking at how to release equity from their home for other reasons, such as helping their loved ones onto the property ladder or even purchasing another property for themselves.